 It was the Mughal Emperor Shah Jahan who built Jama Masjid.
 It is believed that more than 5000 workers had put their efforts to build the mosque.
 The construction of the mosque was done under the wazir, Saadullah Khan.
 As for the cost, it is believed that at that time, the expenses incurred were close to one million rupees.

 It is said that after the British victory in the Revolt of 1857, the Britishers had confiscated the mosque and also had stationed the soldiers there.
 And it is also said that the Britishers also wanted to destroy the mosque as an act of punishment to the city.
 However, due to the opposition faced by them, the destruction couldn’t be done.

-Carved Tiles.
-The carved tiles upon which the text is written in Persian, Urdu and other Islamic languages will certainly inspire awe in your heart.
+2. Carved Tiles.
+The carved tiles upon which text is written in Persian, Urdu and other Islamic languages will certainly leave you smitten in more ways than one.

-Chandni Chowk.
-How can a person not forget visiting the Old Delhi Bazaars?
-It feels as if its the heart of Delhi where once even the most prominent sultans and kings had walked.
-Here you will find a lot of items to shop around right from the scrumptious food, daily life essentials to jewellery.
+5. Chandni Chowk.
+How a person can forget visiting the Old Delhi Bazaars when in the capital?
+Here you will find a lot of items to shop around - right from scrumptious food and daily life essentials to attire and jewellery.

 By Train.
 Getting a train to the capital city of our country is not hard at all.
 You can easily catch a train other Indian cities.
 Tourists can consider deboarding the train at Old Delhi Train station.
 From there, the masjid is located at a distance of 2-3 km only.

 By Road.
 Travelling via road to Delhi will only add to the list of your fun experiences.
 It has good road connectivity via roads from nearby cities like Chandigarh, Ludhiana, Amritsar and other cities and districts as well.
 Depending upon your convenience and budget, you can easily travel to Delhi by your own vehicle, private cab or government/private buses.